-Cardiovascular disease (CVD) affects more than 500 million people worldwide if you wording needs to be modified .
+Cardiovascular disease (CVD) affects more than 500 million people worldwide .
 Global lifestyle changes, including worsening diets, reduced physical activity and an increasing smoking prevalence, have led to a growing burden of non-communicable diseases (NCDs) and risk factors for CVD [2, 3].
 Health systems today face fundamental challenges in delivering optimal care due to ageing populations, constraints in their healthcare workforce, financing, availability and affordability of CVD medicine, and service delivery [4, 5, 6].
 Therefore, patient self-care and empowerment is becoming increasingly important.

 Digital health technologies, such as electronic decision support tools, telemonitoring, remote monitoring, or mobile health (mHealth) apps, have the potential to help address health system challenges which limit the achievement of optimal and universal health coverage (UHC).
 These technologies can contribute to UHC by empowering patients and providers , promoting universal health services coverage , improving long-term patient outcomes and care experience, and reducing healthcare costs (Figure 1) .
 Therefore, Digital Health Interventions (DHIs) may be a tool to reach Sustainable Development Goal 3.4 and reduce premature mortality from NCDs by a third by 2030 .